 If you’re looking to switch it up – maybe you’re not a coffee drinker or perhaps your espresso has just been making you a little too jittery as of late – let’s talk about matcha.

-Matcha’s history dates all the way back to 8th century China and gained popularity in the 12th century because monks found that it improved their meditation practice.
+Matcha’s history dates back to 8th century China and gained popularity in the 12th century because monks found that it improved their meditation practice.
 We know now, the reason is L-Theanine, an amino acid that modulates brain function in humans.
-It relaxes the mind without inducing drowsiness and this better equips the body to deal with stress and anxiety, improves mental focus and cognitive function, and it will help you sleep.
+It relaxes the mind without inducing drowsiness and this better equips the body to deal with stress and anxiety, improves mental focus and cognitive function, and it helps you sleep.